 To consider what’s true and real

-The thought is not complete until the second line is read, creating a sense of anticipation and encouraging the reader to continue.
-This technique mirrors the unfolding of life itself.
+the thought is not complete until the second line, creating a sense of anticipation and drawing the reader deeper into the poem’s reflective mood.
+This technique also places emphasis on certain words or ideas by isolating them at the beginning or end of a line.

 Diction and Tone